vkern/Digital-Safety-for-Open-Researchers/ROADMAP.md

 * Talk to our users through survey and interviews!

 ### Week 3
-* Define scope and number of modules Week 3
+* Define scope and number of modules

 ### Week 4
 * Set structure of the curriculum